- 3.9–4.3 in

 The Blue-gray Gnatcatcher is a busy forager.
 It flits through dense outer foliage, hops and sidles along branches, peering with quick head movements to glean small insects and spiders.
 Flashing the white edges of their long tail may help them flush prey, which they then snap up while the gnatcatcher is perched, hovering, or sallying into the air after them.
 Pairs bond quickly on the breeding ground, with the male's initial aggression toward intruders softening as he leads the female around the territory.
 They explore possible nesting sites together, with one or the other occasionally mimicking nest-building.
 These gnatcatchers are pugnacious defenders of their territories, attacking much larger birds as well as intruding neighbors.
 Adults mob potential predators with other small birds.
 The male and female of a pair often cooperate in challenging an interloper.
 The male's soft territorial songs and the female's aggressive calls quickly turning to extended chase, usually by the male.
 More intense aggression involves soaring aerial confrontation and bill snapping, and even prolonged grappling on the ground.
 Although the female does most of the brooding, the male shares nest-building, incubation, and the feeding of nestlings and fledglings.
 While there seems to be little predation on adults, nestlings and eggs are taken by jays, magpies, and woodpeckers, and probably by snakes, crows, grackles, raccoons, squirrels, and chipmunks.

-Blue-gray Gnatcatchers are numerous and their overall populations have been growing at almost 1 percent per year since 1966, according to the North American Breeding Bird Survey.
+Blue-gray Gnatcatchers are numerous and their overall populations have been stable and slightly increased between 1966 and 2014, according to the North American Breeding Bird Survey.
 Growth appears to have been particularly strong in the West.
-Partners in Flight estimates a global breeding population of 160 million, with 74 percent breeding in the U.S. and 65 percent spending some part of the year in Mexico.
-They rate a 7 out of 10 on the Continental Concern Score and are not on the 2012 Watch List.
+Partners in Flight estimates a global breeding population of 160 million, with 74% spending some part of the year in the U.S. and 65% in Mexico.
+They rate a 7 out of 10 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 The largest populations are in the southeastern U.S. Despite their high numbers, nests are very vulnerable to cowbird parasitism.
 Adult gnatcatchers attack intruding cowbirds, but once a cowbird has laid an egg in their nest, these tiny birds have no ability to eject or puncture it.

 Resident to long-distance migrant.
 Northern breeders are long distance migrants.
 Most southerly birds are short distance migrants, and some are year-round residents.